-Applying our skill sets closer to home, Michigan Aerospace has developed a number of technologies for land, sea, and laboratory applications.
-From ground-based atmospheric measurement systems to water management networks to biomedical devices for early-stage disease detection, we strive to make a positive impact on planet Earth.
+Applying our skill sets closer to home, Michigan Aerospace has developed a number of technologies for land, sea, and at the boundaries.
+From ground-based atmospheric measurement systems to environmental monitoring to biomedical devices for early-stage disease detection, we strive to make a positive impact on planet Earth and every person who lives here.

 We developed the world’s most advanced light detection and ranging (LIDAR) system.
 It measures wind speed, direction, temperature, density, water vapor, and other properties simultaneously to give you the most accurate picture of the atmosphere – before you fly into it.